MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks-workspace.md

 ---
 author: dphansen
-description: Learn how to run Q# or Python in a Jupyter notebook in a workspace in Azure Quantum. ms.author: davidph ms.date: 10/26/2021 ms.service: azure-quantum
+description: Learn how to run Q# or Python in a Jupyter notebook in an Azure Quantum workspace. ms.author: davidph ms.date: 10/26/2021 ms.service: azure-quantum